upb-lea/FEM_Magnetics_Toolbox/documentation/source/user_guide_model_creation.rst

 skin depth.
 In addition to that a boolean can be given to show the model after creation (in gmsh).

-The last step is to run a simulation using single_simulation(), which needs the frequency, currents (and phase if transformer is set) as parameters.

 The last step is to run a simulation using ``single_simulation()`` or ``time_domain_simulation`` depending on the simulation type, where every type needs the following parameters:

-- For Frequency Domain Simulation: the frequency, currents (and phase if transformer is set) are needed as parameters.
+For Frequency Domain Simulation: the frequency, currents (and phase if transformer is set) are needed as parameters.

   .. code:: python